edwardspeyer/heat-ledger/README.md

 # Heat Ledger

-Heat Ledger is a suite of tools for logging temperatures and visualising their change over time, specifically in the context of smoking, grilling and roasting meat and poultry.
+Heat Ledger is a toolkit for logging temperatures and visualising their change over time, specifically in the context of smoking, grilling and roasting meat and poultry.